 What a wonderful place and gorgeous views!
 David was very helpful, sharing history and area attractions.
 The appetizers and wine were a delightful treat.
 The apartment is very clean and spacious and Linda covered every detail including bathrobes.
 A must place to stay!!!!

 Indeed, you will drive thorough some Magic Forest, arriving minutes later at David and Linda's lovely home perched on a bluff looking at Protection Island, and a further view of Vancouver Island.
 Breathtaking all!
 Clearly Linda and David are hosts with fine taste, a welcome Pacific NW design style, with politeness, kindness, and trust beyond expectation.
 Not our first airbnb rodeo, but, perhaps our best.

-We retired to PT eight years ago and still are amazed that we are living in paradise.
-David and I are making the most of our lives now that our daughter is successfully launched, and we've left our professional lives behind in DC.
+We moved to Port Townsend 12 years ago and are still amazed that we found paradise.
 We both spend countless hours working in the garden and on our home.
 We read incessantly, love movies, play bridge, and volunteer.
-David, my husband, is a big sports fan and avid gym-goer.
-I sew, knit, can delicious chutneys, jellies and jams (which you might wish to enjoy) and belong to a women's reader-writer group.
+David, my husband, is a big sports fan and avid cyclist.
+I walk Elmo, our dog, sew, knit, can delicious chutneys, jellies and jams (which you might wish to enjoy) and belong to a women's reader-writer group.
 I come from a large Kentucky family and inherited my mother's gifts as a hostess.